terryyin/rubygem_digger/notebook/Paper.md

 * Has more than `min_nloc` NLOC in its last version

 `well_maintained_months` (20 ~ 32) is a much large number than `maintained_month` (10 ~ 20).
+[IVZ: why use different nb of months?]

 ### Remove recent months for "well maintained" gems

-For the data that's labeled as `maintained`, I remove the last 15 months because we don't know what will happen to them next, but 15 months ago they are "maintainable" software as they have been maintained for at least another 15 months.
+For the data that is labeled as `maintained`, I remove the last 15 months.
+We know that this software is "maintainable" since it is actually actively maintained, but we need to compare it with the other group at the same time point when we suspect that a projects may become abandoned.

 ### Complicated enough

-To reduce the irregular data, I removed the gems that have less than a certain number of NLOC.
+To further reduce data irregularities, I removed the gems that have less than a certain number of NLOC.

 Different specifications are used to label data.